elizabethdaly/data-rep-project/README.md

 It even looks ok on my phone.

-## Hosting the application on local machine
+## Hosting the application on my local machine

 This project is hosted on GitHub at https://github.com/elizabethdaly/data-rep-project
 - server: server_proj2.py